17 December 2008

 wEeK oF pRaYeR, sErViCe & jOy...

-Finally I'm able to seat and write about the prayer/service week at the village...it has been almost 2 weeks since it ended, but it still feels like it was yesterday...I’m still in awe as I think about it...
+Finally I'm able to sit and write about the 24-7 prayer/service week at the village...it ended 2 weeks ago, but it still feels like it was yesterday...I’m still in awe as I think about it...

 God spoke to me these days on Isaiah 42:1-4